Legal

 ProviderCybot A/S, Havnegade 39, 1058 Copenhagen, Denmark (a Usercentrics company) — EU-based provider.

-PurposeCookiebot is the consent management platform (CMP) we use to document your consent in line with § 25 TTDSG and Art.
+PurposeCookiebot is the consent management platform (CMP) we use to document your consent in line with § 25 TDDDG and Art.
 7 GDPR and to block analytics and tracking tools until you opt in.

 DataCookiebot stores a "CookieConsent" cookie containing your consent state (categories, timestamp, anonymous identifier) and a server-side consent log.